-To establish input notification, use the terminal notify EXEC command.
+To establish input notification, use the terminal notify commands.
 The command syntax is:

-terminal notify terminal no notify When you have multiple concurrent connections, you may want to know when output is pending on a connection other than the current connection.
+terminal notify terminal no notify

+When you have multiple concurrent connections, you may want to know when output is pending on a connection other than the current connection.
 For example, you may want to know when another connection receives mail or a message.
-The terminal notify command causes the protocol translator to notify you of pending output.
+The terminal notify command causes the terminal server to notify you of pending output.
 The terminal no notify command ends such notifications.